Flooger25/DnD_Wiki/Locations/Land/old_world.md

 #### First Western Migration (24-29)

 A great migration occurred, leaving the core regions of the Old World behind and expanding the map itself.
-Regions such as Ismaia, Iptiyabur,and even beyond Grancana saw a great increase in settlers.
+Regions such as Ismaia, Iptiyabur, and even beyond Grancana saw a great increase in settlers.

 #### Reconstruction & Colonization (29-182)